kdurance/100-days-of-code/log.md

 **Thoughts**:
 Had some unexpected personal interruptions at home so I wasn't as productive as I would've liked.
 It was more of a learning day.
 Played a clever game to learn more about CSS grid and I learned some good stuff.
 I worked on tweaking an image I wanted to use for my personal homepage.
 I finally got it how I wanted it and where it was resizing correctly on my page.
 Watched a great video on using the font editor in the Firefox dev tools and played around with it myself.<br><br>

+#### Day 40: March 22, 2021
+Worked on my personal homepage.

+**Thoughts**:
+Decided on a retrowave theme for my site.
+It's my era.
+I grew up in the eighties so it's not just trendy for me.
+Manipulated a vector (svg) image to crop it into a bunch of dividers for my blog posts.
+Used CSS grid to build the framework of the page.<br><br>